- ABMS Certification:

 - Thyroid Cancer, Type 1 Diabetes, Type 2 Diabetes, Hypercalcemia, Hyperthyroidism (Overactive Thyroid), Hypothyroidism, Osteoporosis, Diabetes and Metabolism

 - Assistant Professor

-Dr. Margaret Crook, a “triple hoo,” completed her undergraduate training at The University of Virginia in 1997 and then obtained her M.D. from The University of Virginia in 2003.
+Margaret Crook, MD, (pronouns: she/her) a “triple hoo,” completed her undergraduate training at The University of Virginia in 1997 and then obtained her M.D. from The University of Virginia in 2003.
 Her scholastic performance during medical school was exemplary and she was recognized with membership to the Alpha Omega Alpha honor society.
 Thereafter, she completed a residency in internal medicine at Duke University before returning to Charlottesville for fellowship in endocrinology and metabolism in 2009.
 Following training, she remained on faculty at UVA until 2010 when she left as a founder of Blue Ridge Endocrinology and Diabetes, a thriving and busy practice recognized for its superb care in all aspects of endocrine disease, including parathyroid disorders, thyroid nodules and thyroid disease.

 Dr. Crook is a member of The Endocrine Society and the American Association of Clinical Endocrinologists and remains actively engaged in new and evolving aspects of endocrine care.
 She is an avid runner and her husband and two children are all well entrenched in the Charlottesville community.

 - Internal Medicine, Duke University; Endocrinology, University of Virginia